heyayush/heyayush-v2/content/posts/2022-06-05_currency-trading.md

 ## Events

-- Initial jobless claims stronger than forecast then negative (bearish) for USD.
+- Initial jobless claims stronger than forecast then Bearish for USD.
-- Existing Home Sales stronger than forecast is Positive (bullish) for USD.
+- Existing Home Sales stronger than forecast is Bullish for USD.
-- US xyz state's manufacturing index if it is stronger than forecast then Positive (bullish) for USD.
+- US xyz state's manufacturing index if it is stronger than forecast then Bullish for USD.
+- US JOLTs Job Openings if it isstronger than forecast than Bullish for USD.
+More job openings means better for USD.

+## Schedules

+- RBI forex reserves data is released every Friday 11:30 AM
+- US API Weekly Crude Stock (how much oil storage they have).
+Released every Wednesday night(needs to confirm Wed or Tue night for Indian time zone) and impacts Thursday's USDINR opening.

 https://www.nseindia.com/api/reports?archives=%5B%7B%22name%22%3A%22CD%20-%20Bhavcopy%22%2C%22type%22%3A%22archives%22%2C%22category%22%3A%22derivatives%22%2C%22section%22%3A%22currency%22%7D%5D&date=22-Aug-2022&type=currency&mode=single